billcui57/BattlesnakeW22/README.md

 # A minimax [Battlesnake](https://play.battlesnake.com/) written in Typescript

 Utilized the minimax algorithm to forecast and predict future game states.
-Complimented with alpha beta pruning to grealy reduce search space for optimal game path.
+Complimented with alpha beta pruning to greatly reduce search space for optimal game path.

 - Second place in RBC's AI Snake competition